qgis/QGIS-Documentation/docs/training_manual/database_concepts/queries.rst

 Lesson: Queries
 ===============================================================================

-When you write a :kbd:`SELECT ...` command it is commonly known as a query - you are interrogating the database for information.
+When you write a ``SELECT ...`` command it is commonly known as a query - you are interrogating the database for information.

 **The goal of this lesson:** To learn how to create queries that will return useful information.

-.. note:: If you did not do so in the previous lesson, add the following people objects to your :kbd:`people` table.
+.. note:: If you did not do so in the previous lesson, add the following people objects to your ``people`` table.
 If you receive any errors related to foreign key constraints, you will need to add the 'Main Road' object to your streets table first